broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2024-01-24 (Date of Last Commit)
 * Added task GetNumSplits before FastqProcess ATAC task to determine the number of splits based on the bwa-mem2 machine specs
 * Added an error message to the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals the number of ranks
+* Added an error message to the BWAPairedEndAlignment ATAC task to ensure that the number of R1s equals to the number of R3s

 # 6.3.4
 2024-01-11 (Date of Last Commit)